SAP-samples/teched2025-AD161/exercises/ex4/README.md

 this plugin is not released standard CAP functionality, but a preview of what we are currently working on.

 The plugin is activated via configuration.
-Here you have to provide the schema in which the virtual tables for the Data Product entities in the imported API package can be found.
+Here you have to provide the schema in which the virtual tables for the Data Product entities in the imported API package can be found and the name of the grantor service.

 1. Open file _xtravels/package.json_ and add a `cds` section:
     ```json